 - The borrower then needs to pay down the equity so the loan to value is at least 75% LTV

 - The appraiser will come up with a market rental income rate

-The Gustan Cho Team at USA Mortgage is a direct lender with no overlays on government and conventional loans.
-USA Mortgage also offers non-qm loans and bank statement mortgage loan programs for self employed borrowers.
-Borrowers who need to qualify with a direct mortgage lender with no overlays can contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
-Our team of licensed loan officers and support staff is available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates is a national lender with no overlays on government and conventional loans.
+Gustan Cho Associates Mortgage Group also offers non-QM loans and bank statement mortgage loan programs for self-employed borrowers.
+Borrowers who need to qualify with a direct lender with no overlays can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at [email protected] Our team of licensed loan officers and support staff is available 7 days a week, evenings, weekends, and holidays.